artcom/klear/README.md

 #### Sequence of PNGs

-The order of the sequence is defined by the sorting delivered by the Posix command @sort -n@.
+The order of the sequence is defined by the sorting delivered by the Posix command `sort -n`.
 So any natural alphabetical naming to order the sequence is allowed.

 The number of columns and rows must be the same for all PNGs.